28 Effective Restaurant Marketing Ideas to Set Your Business Apart

 15. Make ordering easy with a mobile app

 If there’s one thing I’ve learned, it’s that ease is everything.
-That’s why having a mobile app is a game-changer for your restaurant.
+That’s why having a mobile app is a game-changer for your restaurant and a great digital marketing strategy.
 With a mobile app, customers can easily place orders quickly and from anywhere, whether they’re at home, at work or on the go.

 The easier you make it for customers to order, the more likely they are to choose your restaurant over others.
 A mobile app puts your menu right at their fingertips, making it simple for them to browse, customize and pay—all in just a few taps.